The Results of Cutting Out The Bloat

 My CSS build process uses PostCSS, PurgeCSS for removing unused styles, automatic minification, and generates both Gzip and Brotli compressed versions.
 The result?
 CSS that's heavily optimized with features like automatic prefixing and color optimization.

 The difference from a typical Next.js build?
 This takes seconds, not minutes.
 There's no webpack configuration hell, no fighting with module resolution, no cache invalidation mysteries.
-Just run make static
+Just run make static and it works.

 My CI/CD pipeline is actually quite complex: